Entangled multi-component 4D quantum Hall states from photonic crystal defects

 To obtain a truly nontrivial 4D QH state analog, the key insight is to instead consider \emph{"entangled"} modulations, the simplest of which takes the form $r(x,y)=$

-Analogous to 1D AAH model (Eq.~\ref{AA}), $b_z$ and $b_w$ are flux parameters conjugate to synthetic momenta $k_z$ and $k_w$.
+where $r_0,r_1,r_2$ are constants, and $x,y$ labels the defect sites in the $\hat x,\hat y$-direction (Fig.~\ref{fig:4dqh}d).
+Analogous to the 1D AAH model~\cite{SOM}, $b_z$ and $b_w$ are flux parameters conjugate to synthetic momenta $k_z$ and $k_w$.
 Notably, this system is not factorizable into a direct product of two AAH models, despite the seemingly naive replacement $(x,y)\rightarrow (x+y,x-y)$.
 To concretely see why, we examine its effective TB Hamiltonian

 possessing $t$-hoppings in the $\hat x$ and $\hat y$ directions which are \emph{not} aligned with the phase factors of $2\pi b(x\,\pm \,y)$ along $k_z$ and $k_w$ directions.
 In other words, while the effective Landau gauge is taken with respect to the $\frac{\pi}{4}$-rotated directions $\hat x\pm \hat y$, the physical positions of the defect rods are still arranged in a lattice spanned by $\hat x$ and $\hat y$ basis vectors.
 As such, Eq.~\ref{eq4} and \ref{TB2} represent a 4D QH Hamiltonian with novel nontrivial entanglement between its two AAH subsystems.
+The frequency spectrum of the defect modes can be computed by a finite-element Maxwell's equation (FEM) solver, and is presented, for $b=1/4$, in Fig.~\ref{fig:4dqh}a,b for $s$-type defect modes with perodic/open boundary condition (PBC/OBC) in the $\hat x,\hat y$-direction.
+Upon varying $k_y$ over a period, boundary modes in the OBC case (Fig.~\ref{fig:4dqh}d) are seen to continuously connect the bulk bands.
+This spectral flow of mid-gap states is signature of topological behavior, and can indeed be understood via the effective TB Hamiltonian for $s$-type orbitals.

-This entanglement within $H_{\text{4D}}$ can be quantified in analogy to quantum entanglement.
+This (classical) entanglement within $H_{\text{4D}}$ can be quantified in analogy to quantum entanglement.
 Generically, we define an entanglement cut by decomposing a given state space $\Sigma$ as a product of two desired subspaces: $\Sigma=\Sigma_1\otimes \Sigma_2$.
 For a particular state $\phi$, how much the degrees of freedom (DOFs) of the two subsystems $\Sigma_1$ and $\Sigma_2$ are entangled can be expressed through the singular-value-decomposition (SVD)